 ICF Coaching Values/ Coaching Values

-I am a member of the International Coaching Federation (ICF), a trade organization with the goal of leading the advancement of the coaching profession.
+I am a member of the International Coaching Federation (ICF), a trade organization that aims to advance the coaching profession.
 Their CORE values include professionalism, collaboration, humanity, and equity.

 Final thoughts on Values Coaching